-- 5.1 It is the responsibility of all adults within the school to: - Adhere to the Staff Code of Conduct including Acceptable Use; - Implement the student Digital Safety Agreement (see Annex 2, 3 and 4); - Be up to date with digital knowledge appropriate for different age groups; - Be vigilant when using technology as part of lessons; - Model safe and responsible use of technology; - Provide reminders and guidance to pupils on Digital Safety; - Ensure that pupils are protected and supported in their use of online technologies, and that they know how to use them in a safe and responsible manner;
+- 5.1 It is the responsibility of all adults within the school to: - Adhere to the Staff Code of Conduct including Acceptable Use Policy; - Implement the pupil Digital Safety Agreement (see Annex 2, 3 and 4); - Be up to date with digital knowledge appropriate for different age groups; - Be vigilant when using technology as part of lessons; - Model safe and responsible use of technology; - Provide reminders and guidance to pupils on Digital Safety; - Ensure that pupils are protected and supported in their use of online technologies, and that they know how to use them in a safe and responsible manner; - Not leave a computer or other device unattended whilst they are logged on; - Lock away or safely secure all portable ICT equipment when not in use;

-- Not leave a computer or other device unattended whilst they are logged on; - Lock away or safely secure all portable ICT equipment when not in use; - Not connect with any student under the age of nineteen on any social networking site, or via personal mobile phones and follow the school's Social Guidelines.
-See Annex 7 and 8 for further detail; - Protect confidentiality and not disclose information from the network, or pass on security passwords; - Make sure that any information subject to Data Protection is not stored on unencrypted portable media or transported in an insecure form; - Use their discretion when communicating electronically about work-related issues and not bring the school's reputation into disrepute; - Follow the school's 'dos' and 'don'ts' in our Email Best Practice Guide see Annex 9; - Not make or take personal calls or engage in personal texting when they are on duty; - Report any concerns about a student related to safeguarding and e-safety to the Designated Safeguarding Lead; - Report accidental access to inappropriate materials to Lee Sales so that inappropriate sites are added to the restricted list; and - Only use school owned devices and memory cards to take photographs or videos.
+- Not connect with any pupil under the age of nineteen on any social networking site, or via personal mobile phones and follow the school's Social Guidelines.
+See the Social Media Policy for further detail; - Protect confidentiality and not disclose information from the network, or pass on security passwords; - Make sure that any information subject to data protection legislation, namely, the General Data Protection Regulation 2016 (as amended, extended or re-enacted from time to time), is not stored on unencrypted portable media or transported in an unsecure form; - Use their discretion when communicating electronically about work-related issues and not bring the school's reputation into disrepute; - Follow the school's 'dos' and 'don'ts' in our Email Best Practice Guide see Annex 7: - Not make or take personal calls or engage in personal texting when they are on duty; - Report any concerns about a pupil related to safeguarding and e-safety to the Designated Safeguarding Lead; - Report accidental access to inappropriate materials to Lee Sales so that inappropriate sites are added to the restricted list; and - Only use school owned devices and memory cards to take photographs or videos.

-6.0 Inappropriate use by staff
+6 Inappropriate Use by Staff